bg117/SysInfo/README.md

 Open up git Bash and type in the following:

-`git clone url you copied`  where "url you copied" is the the URL of your forked GitHub repo.
+`git clone url you copied`  where "url you copied" is the URL of your forked GitHub repo.

 For example:

-git clone https://github.com/this-is-you/first-contributions.git "destination path"
+`git clone https://github.com/username/SysInfo.git "destination path"`

-where this-is-you is your GitHub username and "destination path" is the path where you want the cloned repo to be placed on your computer.
+where `username` is your GitHub username and "destination path" is the path where you want the cloned repo to be placed on your computer.
 Here you're copying the contents of the first-contributions repository on GitHub to your computer.

 ### Create a branch